ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night
+My friends would look upon my quiet face,
+Before they laid it in its resting-place,
-death had left it almost fair,
+And deem that death had left it almost fair,
 And laying snow-white flowers against my hair,
 Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress—